FailAcademy/learning/wdp-vancouver/_slides/week-02/03-programming-with-javascript.md

 }

 alert(greeting);

 ```

-Bonus points if you know what the `new Date`, `getDay()` and `alert()` are.

 ---

-# Objects Have Methods

-Methods perform certain tasks for the objects:

-- The `alert()` method will open an alert box in front of the window
-- The `document.write()` method will add content to page wherever the script is executed
-- `prompt()` is another handy method

-*Let's try these out in a console...*

----

 # Logging Values to the Browser Console

-You can also use the `console.log()` method to simply print out and test values in the browser's console from your code, instead of writing them to your document.
+You can also use the `console.log()` method to simply print out and test values in the browser's console from your code.

 ```javascript
 var greeting = "Hi there!"